ysyk2021/leading-by-example-modeling-excellence-and-inspiring-others-to-follow/src/chapter-9-2.md

-Chapter 8: Measuring Success: Key Metrics for Tracking Progress and Success
+Key Metrics for Tracking Progress and Success
 ===========================================================================

 In this chapter, we will explore key metrics that leaders can use to track progress and success when leading by example.